OcelotWalrus/F-15/README.md

 * On the HUD, cross the selected armament if it's outta ammo
 * Added the F-15E variant
 * Modified the HUD to contain airpseed in kts and G force
+* Added an AIM-120D missile only available for the F-15E (higher range and capabilities than the AIM-120, but can't be used in close range fight cuz of its 5nm minimal range)

 So I've got in my small mind: